Waterstones: Foyles

-In September 2018, Waterstones confirmed it would buy 115-year-old Foyles, with seven stores whilst retaining the brand.
+In September 2018, Waterstones confirmed it would buy 115-year-old Foyles, with seven stores, while retaining the brand.
 James Daunt said the purchase would help "to protect and champion the pleasures of real bookshops in the face of Amazon's siren call".

 Blackwell's

 In February 2022, Waterstones acquired Blackwell's for an undisclosed sum.

 Controversies

 Tax

-Tim Waterstone and James Daunt have been critical of tax avoidance by Amazon.com in the British press.
-Amazon has received sustained scrutiny for the amount of its overall sales that are reported by its UK subsidiary, in comparison to those 'processed offshore in Luxembourg to avoid UK tax'.
+Tim Waterstone and James Daunt have been critical of tax avoidance by Amazon in the British press.
+Amazon has received sustained scrutiny for the amount of its overall sales that are reported by its UK subsidiary, in comparison to those "processed offshore in Luxembourg to avoid UK tax".
 In the 2012–13 financial year, Amazon paid £3.2 million in tax on sales of £4.2 billion and received £2.5 million in grants from the government.
 In the same period, it was revealed that Waterstones paid £11.9 million in tax, despite an operating loss of £25.4 million and sales of £410.4 million.

 In a report on tax avoidance in the book industry, the magazine Ethical Consumer argued that A&NN Capital Fund Management, Waterstones' parent company in Bermuda, "likely to be for tax avoidance purposes".
 In response to this, Waterstones issued a clarification on their website reading "As a UK registered and domiciled business, Waterstones fulfils all its tax obligations.
 This will include both the payment and reporting of all necessary UK taxes, as set out under UK tax legislation."
 In the 2013–14 financial period, the first full year under A&NN, Waterstones reported sales to Companies House of £398.5 million and an operating loss of £12.2 million.